-Fred Astren is professor in the Department of Jewish Studies at San Francisco State University.
+Fred Astren is Professor Emeritus in the Department of Jewish Studies at San Francisco State University.
 He received his Ph.D. in Near Eastern Studies and his M.A. in Arabic from the University of California at Berkeley.
 Areas of research include minority/sectarian history and sacred history in the Mediterranean Middle Ages, with special focus on Jewish history under Islam, Jewish-Muslim relations, and the Karaite Jewish sect.
-He is currently writing a book on Jews in the Mediterranean of the early Middle Ages.